 “I started doing B2B commerce in 2012.
-Obviously 10 years ago, people had very little to no ecommerce presence in general, but even more so in B2B.
-We almost got laughed out of the room when we would tell clients we could get them to a million dollars in ecommerce,” says Isaiah.
+Obviously 10 years ago, people had very little to no ecommerce presence in general, but even more so in B2B," says Isaiah.

 Isaiah is a big believer that ecommerce is a complete cultural shift of the company.
 It impacts how sales reps onboard customers, pricing, product information, etc. It’s not something that can happen overnight nor can it be a one person or one team project to take on.

 Forging meaningful connections in a digital age – Codal